 Going global is a big moment for any company.
 The day they cross borders and expand their products and services to new audiences introduces a whole new world of possibilities.
-It also introduces a whole new world of language challenges.
-The efforts required to bring a product or service to a new market goes far past simply translating the text in software, packaging, manuals, marketing campaigns, and other important assets.
+It also introduces an entirely new world of language challenges.
+The efforts required to bring a product or service to a new market go far beyond simply translating the text into software, packaging, manuals, marketing campaigns, and other important assets.
 Culture, current events, and local idiosyncrasies also play a role.
 This brings us to localization.

 Follow these tips for going global successfully!